- Implemented a mass communication service to reliably communicate with owners, sending 77 email campaigns with an average 75% engagement rate

-- Published 950+ ownership record changes resulting in a 62% increase in reliable homeowner communication channels
+- Established and managed the procedures and databases for processing nearly 1,000 owner profile changes, resulting in a 62% increase in reliable communication channels

-- Served as a point-of-contact between the Board, employees, owners, and property management, handling 700+ inquiries
+- Served as a point-of-contact between the Board, employees, owners, and property management, handling 700+ support inquiries over a 3-year span

 Jay Sella — Webmaster + Point-of-Contact [Volunteer]